Greece Moments Greece Moments

 Palaiomylos Astypalea

 North of Chora there are two interesting viewpoints.
-The easier to reach viewpoint is located at the radio mast station above the village.
-A mostly asphalted road leads at the exit of the village at the Grande Mar Suites up to the station and the Prophet Elijah Church behind it.
-Great views – like from a drone!
+The easier-to-reach viewpoint is located at the radio mast station above the village.
+A mostly asphalted road leads from the edge of the village, past Grande Mar Suites, up to the station and the Prophet Elijah Church behind it.
+Great views – like something out of a drone shot!

 Chora Astypalea Palaiomylos beste Ausblick